bryce-seifert/ATEM-Macro-Snippets/README.md

 It is recommend that you are running the [latest version of ATEM Software Control](https://www.blackmagicdesign.com/support/family/atem-live-production-switchers).

-## Latest Release: 1.1.3
+## Latest Release: 1.1.4

-* Added ATEM Constellation profile
+* Added Upstream Key macros for legacy ATEM switchers

 View [Changelog](https://github.com/bryce-seifert/ATEM-Macro-Snippets/blob/master/CHANGELOG.md) for previous releases